ssighakoli/Advanced-Database-Organization/assign2/README.md

 #### markDirty():

 #### unpinPage():
 - This function is used to unpin the page.
-The field pageNum is used for this purpose.<br>
+- The field pageNum is used for this purpose and the pin status of this page will be changed to 0.
 This is implemented as below:<br>
 -